Tag: Setting Boundaries

 What Good Boundaries Look Like

-A good boundary protects something you value.
+A good boundary protects something you value because it’s vital for you.

-That’s the key—it’s positive.
+That’s the key…it’s positive!

 Your phone dies if you never charge it, right?